Fortunate Mafeta Phaka

 Fortunate Phaka (born July 12, 1987, in Mamelodi) is a South African environmental scientist, author, environmental television producer and science communicator.
 He is best known for research focused on herptiles, studying the relationship between biodiversity and people's cultural diversity, and writing South Africa's first comprehensive wildlife guide for frogs to be jointly published in an Indigenous language (IsiZulu) and English.
 His academic affiliations for postdoctoral research are with South Africa's North-West University and the South African Institute for Aquatic Biodiversity, as well as Belgium's Hasselt University.
 Phaka is also on the board of directors for Youth 4 African Wildlife, a youth-focused wildlife conservation non-profit organisation operating in Southern Africa.
 Phaka also has a superhero scientist, called The Scribe, based on him and his work.

 Early life and education

 Phaka spent most of his childhood in Mamelodi township on the outskirts of Pretoria and his ancestral village of Kgotsoro in the Limpopo province.
-He attended Moretele Primary School and Pula Difate Primary School, and went on to attend high school at SA College Private School, Meridian College, and Gatang Secondary School.
-After matriculating from Gatang Secondary School, he completed his undergraduate studies at the University of South Africa.
+He attended part of high school at Meridian College.
+After matriculating, he completed his undergraduate studies at the University of South Africa.
 His Honours and Master's degrees were obtained from the North-West University in 2016 and 2018 respectively.
 He then graduated with a joint PhD in 2022 from North-West University and Hasselt University under the mentorship of professors Louis du Preez, Jean Hugè and Maarten Vanhove.
-Phaka's inspiration to pursue an academic career and become the first generation postgraduate degree holder in his family's history was inspired by the work ethic of his mother (a nurse) and uncle (a school teacher).
-Due to the high cost of university tuition fees, Phaka's tuition was funded through postgraduate scholarships, bursaries obtained through the Youth 4 African Wildlife organisation, his mother, and his ad-hoc work in television and conservation.